subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner11.png)

-Figure: Outcome of a Coin Tossing Experiment
+Figure: The Random Walk: Outcome of a Coin Tossing Experiment

 Lets start with a very simple process, that of tossing a coin.
-Let the Random Variable $X_n$ be the result of the $n^{th}$ toss, and assign $X_n =  1$ if the result is a Heads and $-1$ to Tails.
-Define $S_n$ to be the Random Sum given by
+Let the Random Variable $X_n$ be the result of the $n^{th}$ toss, and assign $X_n =  1$ if the result is a heads and $-1$ to tails.
+Define $S_n$ to be the random sum given by

-$$ S_n = X_1 + X_2 + ...+ X_n $$
+$$ S_n = X_1 + X_2 + ...+ X_n,\ \ \ n = 1,2,...\ \ \ and \ \ \ S_0 = 0 $$

-If we interpolate in a step-wise fashion between successive values of $S_n$, then it results in the continuous valued Random Process shown in the above figure which shows one possible sample path that can result.
-This process is known as a Random Walk and it has the interesting property that once we know the value of $S_n$, the future evolution of the process is completely independent of what happened prior to the $n^{th}$ toss.
+If we interpolate in a step-wise fashion between successive values of $S_n$ by introducing time as a variable, then it results in the continuous valued random process shown in the above figure, which shows one possible sample path that can result.
+The random sum has the interesting property that once we know the value of $S_n$, the future evolution of the process is completely independent of what happened prior to the $n^{th}$ toss.
 These type of processes, in which the the future is independent of the past given the present, form an important category called Markov Processes and the Wiener Process belongs to it.

+Lets extend the random sum into continuous time by defining the function $W^n(t)$ as follows:

+$$ W^n(t) = S_{\lfloor t\rfloor}\ \ \ \ t\ge 0 $$

+Note that the floor function $\lfloor t\rfloor$ results in the smallest integer less than or equal to $t$.
+This proces is known as a
+Random Walk and as shown it is created by defining the function $Wt), t\ge 0$ such that it is equal to the sum $S_i$ at time $t=i$ and then maintains this value until it gets to the next point $i+1$, at which point it makes the next random jump.
+This Random Walk process comes to an end after the first $n$ jumps.

-So we have a continuous time process that seems to be moving about randomly, but it is not quite a Brownian Motion yet.
+So we have a continuous time process that seems to be evolving randomly, but it is not quite a Brownian Motion yet.
-How can we go about creating a model for Brownian Motion?
-First of all we need to introduce time as a variable.
-Also compared to the Random Sum, Brownian Motion exhibits much faster changes in direction, and also successive changes happen much quicker in time.
-One way to accomplish all these goals is by doing the following:
+How can we go about creating a more exact model?
+Brownian Motion exhibits much faster changes in direction compared to the Random Walk, and also successive changes happen much quicker in time.
+One way to accomplish these goals is by doing the following:

+- Restrict the Random Walk to the time interval interval $t\in [0,1]$ so that the random jumps occur at at the $n$ time instants given by ${1\over n}, {2\over n},...,{n-1\over n}, 1$.
+Hence as $n$ increases the jumps happen faster and faster.
-- Scale the Random Sums by ${1\over{\sqrt{n}}}$ so that as $n$ increases, the jumps in the $S_n$ values become smaller, i.e., the particle covers smaller and smaller distances before it changes direction.
+- Scale the random sums by ${1\over{\sqrt{n}}}$ so that as $n$ increases, the jumps in the $S_n$ values become smaller, i.e., the particle covers smaller and smaller distances with each change of direction.

-- In order to introduce a time dependence, restrict the Random Walk to the time interval interval $[0,1]$ such that changes in the Random Sum occur at at the $n$ time instants given by ${1\over n}, {2\over n},...,{n-1\over n}, 1$
-- Define a random function $W_n(t), 0\le t\le 1$ such that it is equal to the scaled sum ${S_i\over{\sqrt n}}$ at the point ${i\over n}$ and then maintains this value until it gets to the next point ${i+1\over n}$, at which point it takes the next jump.
+This results in the scaled Random Walk

 $$ W^n(t) = {S_{\lfloor nt\rfloor}\over{\sqrt{n}}}\ \ \ 1\le n\le N,\ \ \ 0\le t\le 1 $$

-where the floor function $\lfloor nt\rfloor$ results in the smallest integer less than or equal to $nt$.
+Note that $W_n(t), 0\le t\le 1$ is equal to the scaled random sum ${S_i\over{\sqrt n}}$ at $t = {i\over n}$ and then maintains this value until it gets to $t = {i+1\over n}$, at which point it takes the next jump.

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner10.png)

 Figure: Scaled and Interpolated Random Sums over $0\le t\le 1$ for n = 100 (blue), n = 400 (red) and n = 10000 (green)

 The figure above three different sample paths for $W^n(t)$ over the interval $[0,1]$, with the gap between successive changes in direction becoming smaller and smaller as $n$ increases.
 As $n\rightarrow\infty$, Donsker's Theorem says that $W^n(t), 0\le t\le 1$ converges to a Wiener Process.
-What does it mean to take the limit $n\uparrow\infty$ for the interpolated Random Sums?
-Since we are constrained to be in the interval $[0,1]$, it means that successive coin tosses are happening faster and faster, and in the limit they are being done over the continuum.
-Since each coin toss results in a change of direction for $W^n(t)$, it follows that in the limit, the change of direction is happening at each and every time instant!
-This is a bit difficult to visualize, but essentially this also means that in the limit a sample path of the Wiener Process $W(t), 0\le t\le 1$ does not have a derivative at any point in the interval $[0,1]$ (since the derivative is not defined at points at which the direction of a function changes).
+What does it mean to take the limit $n\rightarrow\infty$?
+Since $W^n(t)$ is constrained to be in the interval $[0,1]$, it means that successive jumps are happening faster and faster, and in the limit they are being done over the continuum $t\in [0,1]$. **Since each jump results in a change of direction for $W^n(t)$, it follows that in the limit, the change of direction is happening at each and every time instant!** This is a bit difficult to visualize, but essentially this also means that in the limit a sample path of the Wiener Process $W(t), 0\le t\le 1$ does not have a derivative at any point in the interval $[0,1]$ (since the derivative is not defined at points at which the direction of a function changes).

-There is a bit of ambiguity in the notation since $W(t)$ can refer both to the sample path of the Random Process over the interval $[0,1]$, as well the Random Variable $W(t)$ at time $t$.
-We will use the convention that $W(t)$ refers to the function defined over an interval such as $[0,1]$, while we will use $W_t$ to refer to the Random Variable at time $t$.
+There is a bit of ambiguity in the notation since $W(t)$ can refer both to the sample path of the random process over the interval $[0,1]$, as well the random variable $W(t)$ at time $t$.
+We will use the convention that $W(t)$ refers to the function defined over an interval such as $[0,1]$, while $W_t$ refers to the random variable at time $t$.

-There is another way to analyze a Random Process and that is by fixing the time instants $t_1,t_2,..,t_n$ at which we sample the random process.
-This avoid the necessity of considering the space of continuous sample paths, and instead we now have a vector of Random Variables ${W_{t_1}, W_{t_2},...,W_{t_n)}}$, and these can be analyzed by assigning a joint Probability Density Function to the vector, which is a much easier proposition.
-Kolmogorov showed that if we are able to assign probabilities to all possible vectors of the resulting Random Variables, then this uniquely determines the Probability Measure that exists over the space of continuous functions, and this is called the Kolmogorov Extension Theorem.
-Most of the work in practical applications of Random Processes is done using joint distributions over vectors.

-We now provide some heuristic arguments to show that the Random Sum Process $W^n(t)$ converges to the Wiener Process $W(t)$ as $n\uparrow\infty$.
+We now provide some heuristic arguments to show that the Random Sum Process $W^n(t)$ converges to the Wiener Process $W(t)$ as $n\rightarrow\infty$.
-But before we do that, the following question has to be answered: What does convergence mean when the objects we are talking about are Random Processes?
+But before we do that, the following question has to be answered: What does convergence mean when the objects we are talking about are random processes?
+Lets first consider what consider what convergence means in the context of random variables.
+Clearly the random sum $S_n = X_1 + X_ + ...+ X_n$ diverges to infinity as $n$ increases,
-Lets first consider what consider what convergence means in the context of Random Variables.
-Give the the Random Sum $S_n$, can we say anything about the convergence of the scaled version of this sum given by ${S_n\over\sqrt{n}}$?
+but can we say anything about the convergence of the scaled version of this sum given by ${S_n\over\sqrt{n}}$?
 We certainly can, and this is one of the most famous results in Probability Theory called the Central Limit Theorem or CLT.
-It says that the probability distribution of ${S_n\over\sqrt{n}}$ converges to the Standard Gaussian Distribution $N(0,1)$.
-More precisely
+It says that the probability distribution of ${S_n\over\sqrt{n}}$ converges to the Normal or Standard Gaussian Distribution $N(0,1)$.
+More precisely if the individual jumps $X_i$ have mean $m$ and variance $\sigma^2$, then

-$$ {S_n\over\sqrt{n}} \rightarrow  {1\over\sqrt{2\pi}}e^{-{x^2\over 2}}\ \ \ as\ \ \ n\uparrow\infty $$
+$$ {S_n\over\sqrt{n}} \rightarrow  {1\over\sqrt{2\pi\sigma^2}}e^{-{(x-m)^2\over {2\sigma^2}}}\ \ \ as\ \ \ n\rightarrow\infty $$

-This kind of convergence for Random Variables is called Convergence in Distribution or Weak Convergence.
-It basically says that in the limit, we may not be able to tell the precise number to which ${S_n\over\sqrt{n}}$ will converge to (which is the traditional idea of convergence for a determinitic series), but we can give precise estimates of the probability of the Random Sum falls within an interval, say $[a,b]$, and this is given by the Normal Distribution.
+This kind of convergence for random variables is called convergence in distribution or weak convergence.
+It basically says that in the limit, we may not be able to tell the precise value to which ${S_n\over\sqrt{n}}$ will converge to (which is the traditional idea of convergence for a determinitic series), but we can give precise estimates of the probability that it falls within a specified interval, say $[a,b]$, and this is given by the Normal Distribution.
+In the rest of this section we will assume that $m = 0$ and $\sigma = 1$.

-Can we define a similar type of Weak Convergence result for Random Functions $W^n(t), 0\le t\le 1$ as $n\uparrow\infty$?
-This is a difficult problem to solve, and a whole host of brilliant minds worked on this problem in 1950s, the most prominent names being Donsker in the US, Skorokhod, Kolmogorov and Prohorov in the USSR.
+Can we define a similar type of weak convergence result for random functions $W^n(t), 0\le t\le 1$ as $n\rightarrow\infty$?
+This is a difficult problem to solve since now we are now talking about a probability space consisting of functions.
+A whole host of brilliant minds worked on this problem in 1950s, the most prominent names being Donsker in the US, Skorokhod, Kolmogorov and Prohorov in the USSR.
-For those of you wanting to get deeper, there are several excellent books available, in particular "Convergence of Probability Measures" by Patrick Billingsley is standard reference for the theory of weak convergence over functional spaces.
+For those of you wanting to get deeper into this topic, there are several excellent books available, in particular "Convergence of Probability Measures" by Patrick Billingsley is standard reference for the theory of weak convergence over functional spaces.

-In this aritcle I will give some heuristic arguments for this convergence and I will start by showing a couple of important properties for the Random Sum process $W^n(t)$.
-In the following I will refer to the Random Variable $W^n_{j/n} - W^n_{i/n}$ as an increment of the Random Sum process.
+In this aritcle I will give some heuristic arguments for this convergence and I will start by showing a couple of important properties for $W^n(t)$.

 1. **The Independent Stationary Increment (ISI) Property**

 Note that the increment $W^n_{j/n} - W^n_{i/n}$ can be written as

-$$ W^n_{j/n} - W^n_{i/n} = \sum_{k=i}^j X_k $$
+$$ W^n_{j/n} - W^n_{i/n} = {\sum_{k=i}^j X_k\over\sqrt{n}} $$

-Hence non-overlapping increments of $W^n$ are the sum of distinct independent Random Variables $X_k$.
-From this we can conclude that they form independent Random Variables, which is known as the Independent Stationary Increment (ISI) property.
-The stationarity refers to the fact that the distribution of an increment is only a function of the number of Random Variables $X_k$'s that there are in the summation, and is independent of where it is located over the time interval.
+Hence non-overlapping increments of $W^n$ are the sum of distinct independent random variables $X_k$.
+From this we can conclude that they form independent random variables themselves, which is known as the Independent Stationary Increment (ISI) property.
+The stationarity refers to the fact that the distribution of an increment is only a function of the number of Random Variables $X_k$'s that it contains, and is independent of where it is located over the time interval.

 2. **Limting Distribution for Scaled Increments of $S_n$**

-We established that increments of $W^n$ are stationary and independent, we now given expression for their limiting probability distribution.
-As before we introduce a time variable $t$, and split up the time interval $[0,1]$ into $n$ equal parts at which points $S^n$ changes it value.
+We established that increments of $W^n$ are stationary and independent, we now given an expression for their limiting probability distribution.
 We start with the scaled sum

 $$ W^n_{j/ n} = {1\over\sqrt n}\sum_{k=1}^j X_k $$